EN475: Ocean Engineering Mechanics

 - Analyze laboratory measurements of wave properties and compare measurements to values computed using linear wave theory.

-- Apply appropriate computer methods, including MS Excel and MATLAB, to compute wave characteristics and/or analyze laboratory data .
+- Apply appropriate computer methods, including Microsoft Excel and MATLAB, to compute wave characteristics and/or analyze laboratory data.

 - Basic Wave Properties and Linear Wave Theory